darrenl5941/sep11-freedom-project/blog/entry01.md

 ### Why I chose Matter JS

-Before I chose my tool I had to think of what I wanted to make, which was a game which usedphysics as it's main mechanic.
+Before I chose my tool I had to think of what I wanted to make, which was a game which used physics as its main mechanic.
 Once I decided on what I wanted to make I looked at and tinkered with multiple different tools that could help me make the physics part such as [_P5play_](https://p5play.org/).
 I decided on using [_Matter JS_](https://brm.io/matter-js/) as it focused on physics and was the best choice for what I wanted to do with the most options on what mechanics I could make.

 ### Engineering Design Process (EDP)